jacygao/jacygao.github.io/content/post/patterns_of_distributed_transation.md

 - Message retry interval needs to be well managed to avoid excessive retry requests sent to the integrated systems by the consumers.
 Consider implementing an exponential backoff based on the number of attempts

 - The integrated systems should support idempotence.
-It is possible that the same request is sent more than once by the consumer as systems could fail after a successful response but before it is added to the reply channel
+It is possible that the same request is sent more than once by the consumer.
+For example, a consumer could fail after a successful response but before the message is added to the reply channel

 # Coming Next
 - Leader Election Pattern